The Ultimate 10 Days In Italy Itinerary

 3. Scuola Grande di San Rocco: Tintoretto Frescos

-If you prefer classical art, head to the absolutely breathtaking Scuola Grande di San Rocco.
+If you prefer classical art to modernism, head to the absolutely breathtaking Scuola Grande di San Rocco.
 It’s an off the beaten path gem in Venice’s San Polo area.

 The school was the seat of the Brotherhood of San Rocco.
 They were wealthy Venetians dedicated to charitable works.